Ghana Citizenship Overview: Eligibility, Documents, Timeline

 What are the different ways to obtain Ghanaian citizenship?

-- By birth or descent: Born in Ghana or abroad with at least one Ghanaian parent/grandparent.
+- By birth or descent: Born in Ghana or abroad with at least one Ghanaian parent or grandparent.

-- By naturalization (residency): Foreigners who have lived in Ghana for 6+ years and meet good character, language, and economic contribution requirements .
+- By naturalization (residency): Foreigners who have lived in Ghana for 5 of the last 8 years and meet good character, language, and economic contribution requirements.
+More detail: what they do not tell you about naturalization in Ghana.

-- By adoption: Children under 16 legally adopted by a Ghanaian parent become Ghanaian .
+- By adoption: Children under 16 legally adopted by a Ghanaian parent become Ghanaian citizens.

-- By reacquisition: Former Ghanaians who lost citizenship can reapply.
+- By reacquisition: Former Ghanaians who lost citizenship can reapply under Act 591.

 Pathways to Ghanaian Citizenship Table

 Each pathway to Ghanaian citizenship has its own rules, timeframe, and required documents.
-Here’s a comparison table to help you understand your options — plus the
+Here is a comparison to help you understand your options.

 For the latest requirements and fees, visit the Ghana Immigration Service and the Ministry of Interior.